WDI-SEA/python-binary-search/README.md

 ### Lets do some research!

-When learning a new algorithm, it is best to do your best to understand it without immediately looking at source code.
+When learning a new algorithm, it is best to research and understand it without immediately looking at source code.
 Why?
 It helps the learning process by working through the problem yourself.
 Always try the following when learning a new algorithm to understand it most effectively:

 1. research and understand how the algorithm works
 1. break the algorithm down into steps, 'rubber ducking' or talking through the algorithm aloud can be a great help